appmode/dbo/README.md

 --------------------------------------------------------------------

-use the following mysql commands to create the database & user required for this sample script.
+use the following mysql commands to create the database & user required for the sample script.

 	CREATE DATABASE `myDatabase`;